crypt0rr/kb/content/tools/other/ticketconverter/index.md

 ---
-title : "ticket_converter"
+title : "ticketConverter.py"
 # pre : ' '
-description : "A little tool to convert ccache tickets into kirbi (KRB-CRED) and vice versa based on impacket." date : 2022-01-20T10:19:30+01:00
+description : "This script will convert kirbi files (commonly used by mimikatz) into ccache files used by impacket, and vice versa." date : 2022-01-20T10:19:30+01:00
 # hidden : true
 # draft : true